 Death Stranding is the first game produced by Kojima Productions with ex-Metal Gear Solid director Hideo Kojima, and it’s as weird and fascinating as the name suggests.
 It's one of the most anticipated new games of the year, and features celebrity appearances from the likes of Norman Redus, Mads Mikkelsen and more.

-We've had four trailers for the game so far, with the latest appearing during Sony's E3 2018 press conference, but we still know very little about the actual gameplay.
+We've had five trailers for the game so far, with the latest appearing during Sony's TGS 2018 press conference, but we still know very little about the actual gameplay.
 For now, we discuss the potential release date for Death Stranding, along with what to expect in terms of gameplay and storyline.

 What you need to know about Death Stranding: